-I am a psychotherapist and counsellor with a private practice in Market Harborough, Leicestershire and Little Venice, near Paddington in central London.
+I am a psychotherapist and counsellor with a private practice in Market Harborough, Leicestershire.
+I am a senior therapist at the 'Mindtalk' group in Market Harborough, and also provide professional group or individual supervision to other therapists.
 I work with sensitivity and respect together with you, to offer help in the face of particular problems or the most prolonged and intense difficulties.

 For example, I work with the following issues:

 Stress and anxiety

 Dealing with loss

 I provide caring and sensitive counselling and psychotherapy for a wide range of problems and blocks and use psychotherapy for growth and life's enhancement.
 My approach is transpersonal and integrative, including the use of EMDR when appropriate - see the FAQ page for an explanation.
 You can see a video of me introducing myself on YouTube.

 'Oh, the comfort, the inexpressible comfort of feeling safe with a person; having neither to weigh thoughts nor measure words, but to pour them all out, just as they are.
 Chaff and grain together, knowing that a faithful hand will take and sift them, keep what is worth keeping , and then, with a breath of kindness, blow the rest away.'
 Dinah Craik, ‘A Life For a Life’ (1859)

 Give me a call if you would like to discuss how we might work together.

 "I know from experience that this really can work.
 You don't have to settle for just surviving."